Ice Age (2002 film): Music

-The official soundtrack to Ice Age was released on May 14, 2002 by Varèse Sarabande.
+The official soundtrack to Ice Age was released on May 14, 2002, by Varèse Sarabande.
 The soundtrack consists of the original musical score composed for the film by David Newman and performed by the Hollywood Studio Symphony.
 The song "Send Me on My Way" by Rusted Root is also featured in the film but is absent from the album.
+The Swedish group Bubbles released the song "Somewhere" (on their 2002 album "Inbetween") to promote the movie, outside of the United States.
+The Japanese version has a theme song called "A Single Drop of Tears" by ZONE.